Chilean flamingos off show

 Other species of note include redshank, oystercatcher, teal and common snipe.

-Hawthorn Wood feeding station
+Hawthorn Wood hide

 The feeding station at Hawthorn Wood is a magical place, with unrivalled close-up views of colourful woodland birds.